magemojo/mmstrace/README.md

 Option: --carding <NUM>
 For carding attacks to payment-information API URL:
-<NUM> is the number of times an IP or cart can return a 400 before being banned.
+<NUM> is the number of times an IP or cart can return a 400 (declined) from the payment api before being banned.
 1 is very aggressive and should be used only when under active attack by several different ranges of IPs.
 This is because a legit customer can also receive a 400 error when a card is denied, or they enter the wrong zipcode.
+Immune to this setting, an IP that returns a 400 from the payment api and has not accessed any static files (pub/static) will be automatically banned.
 Set cron every 1min example: /usr/bin/python /srv/mmautoban/mmautoban.py --carding 3 >> /srv/mmautoban/mmautoban.log
 Logs/stats will be in /srv/mmautoban/mmautoban.log